apache/gravitino/docs/trino-connector/development.md

 ```shell
 mvn clean -pl 'plugin/trino-gravitino' package -DskipTests -Dcheckstyle.skip -Dair.check.skip-checkstyle=true -DskipTests -Dair.check.skip-all=true
 ```
-7. Set up the configuration for the Gravitino connector in the `etc/catalog` directory in the Trino project.
+7. Set up the configuration for the Gravitino connector in the Trino project.
 You can do as the following picture shows:
 ![](../assets/trino/add-config.jpg)

 The corresponding configuration files are here: [gravitino.properties](../assets/trino/gravitino.properties) and [config.properties](../assets/trino/config.properties).